Lara Croft: Cultural impact

-The character is honoured in the English city Derby, previous home to Core Design.
+The character has been honoured in the United Kingdom, particularly in the English city Derby, previous home to Core Design.
 In 2007, Radleigh Homes placed a blue plaque for Croft at the site of Core Design's former offices, now a block of flats.
 The Derby City Council opened a public vote in 2009 to name its new ring road.
 The winning choice, with 89% of over 27,000 votes, was "Lara Croft Way", which later opened in July 2010.
+In 2019, the city unveiled a star for Croft in their Made in Derby walk of fame, the only fictional character with such an honour.
 In 2020, Croft appeared on four commemorative UK postage stamps issued by the Royal Mail to celebrate classic UK video games.
 A 2024 poll conducted by BAFTA with around 4,000 respondents named Lara Croft as the most iconic video-game character of all time.
+In 2026, Derby residents began a fundraiser to install a larger-than-life statue of Lara Croft in Derby Market Hall.
+Luke Earle, the host of an annual Tomb Raider Day celebration in Derby, stated, "Just as Nottingham has Robin Hood, Derby has Lara Croft."
+The fundraiser successfully reached its goal for the statue to be installed.

 Yahoo!
 Movies and IGN credit Jolie's role in the first Tomb Raider film with significantly raising her profile and propelling her to international super-stardom, respectively.
 Jolie commented that young children would ask her to sign objects as Lara Croft.
 After filming for the first movie at the Cambodian temple Ta Prohm, the local inhabitants called it the "Angelina Jolie Temple" and local restaurants served Jolie's favourite alcoholic beverage advertised as "Tomb Raider cocktails".
 IGN's Jesse Schedeen described Croft as one of few characters to receive a decent videogame-to-movie adaptation.
 By 2008, the first Tomb Raider film was the highest-grossing video game film and the largest opening ever for a movie headlined by a woman.
 It became the second highest-grossing video game movie in 2010, after the release of Prince of Persia: The Sands of Time, with Lara Croft Tomb Raider: The Cradle of Life as the fourth.